clydemcqueen/orca4/README.md

 ~~~

-You should notice a loop closure when the first loop is completed.
+You should notice a loop closure sometime during the 2nd run around the rectangle.
 The adjustment is very small.

 ~~~
 [orb_slam2_ros_stereo-13] Loop detected!